salina-health/www.salina.ai/content/terms/for-clients.md

 description: Salina
 ---

-Your therapist would like to start using Salina in your sessions.

 ## What is Salina?

 Salina is a software product which generates a transcript from your therapy session, and finds key information for your therapist.